janasoham/janasoham.github.io/_publications/support_recovery.md

 excerpt: "We study the problem of support set recovery in linear models using the non-convex penalties of stochastic gates (STG).
 Both theoretical and application aspects are discussed."

-citation: "Soham Jana, Henry Li, Yutaro Yamada and Ofir Lindenbaum. <i>Support Recovery with Stochastic Gates: Theory and Application for Linear Models.</i> arXiv preprint arXiv:2110.15960 (2021)."
+citation: "with Henry Li, Yutaro Yamada and Ofir Lindenbaum."

 paperurl: 'https://arxiv.org/abs/2110.15960'